From the Labchaga

 Chaga in the Nomad Stack

-If antioxidant defense and immune resilience are your primary wellness goals, we've built a stack around it.
+If immune resilience and antioxidant defense are your primary wellness goal, we've built a stack around it.

 References